bmkramer/SesameOpenScience_site/content/project/scoss/index.md

 - open infrastructure
 date: "2022-10-15"
 draft: false
-excerpt: For SCOSS, I am working together with participating infrastructures to develop strategies for achieving their funding goals, as well as to contribute to the general strategy of SCOSS.
+excerpt: For SCOSS, I worked together with participating infrastructures to develop strategies for achieving their funding goals, as well as to contribute to the general strategy of SCOSS.
 featured: true
 layout: single
 links: